Alexander B. Cummings Jr.: Political career

-Currently running for president of Liberia, as the standard bearer of the Alternative National Congress (ANC), Cummings became the political leader of the Alternative National Congress in 2015, and announced his bid to run for president in 2016.
+As the standard bearer of the Alternative National Congress (ANC), Cummings became the political leader of the Alternative National Congress in 2015, and announced his bid to run for president in 2016.

 After holding a county-by-county national presidential primary election, the first of its kind in Liberia, Alexander B. Cummings was endorsed as the Standard Bearer of the Alternative National Congress in Kakata, Margibi on 29 April 2017.
 In 2023, he is running for president in the Liberian 2023 General election with Charlyne Brumskine as his running mate.

 Philanthropy

-Cummings has a long history of philanthropy and supporting his home country Liberia, globally; supporting funding for water projects and providing students scholarships in Liberia, and donating to various causes including the African Methodist Episcopal University's Innovation Center named in his honour.
+Cummings has a long history of philanthropy and supporting his home country Liberia, globally; supporting funding for water projects and providing students scholarships in Liberia, and donating to various causes including the African Methodist Episcopal University's Innovation Center named in his honor.

 Presidential candidate Alex B. Cummings, mingles with the crowd as he tours West Point neighbourhood with his wife Teresa.
 West Point was a hotbed for Ebola during the crisis.

-In 2011, President Ellen Johnson Sirleaf conferred on Mr. Cummings the distinction of Knight Great Band – Humane Order of African Redemption; the medal is one of the highest honours in Liberia and is awarded for humanitarian work in Liberia, for acts supporting and assisting the Liberian nation.
+In 2011, President Ellen Johnson Sirleaf conferred on Mr. Cummings the distinction of Knight Great Band – Humane Order of African Redemption; the medal is one of the highest honors in Liberia and is awarded for humanitarian work in Liberia, for acts supporting and assisting the Liberian nation.